-This function is useful when checking to see what happened immediately before and/or after a trigger, for example, 30 seconds before and/or after a door was opened.
-Check the Save stream checkbox under Event Types > Add Triggered... > When Triggered... to view options.
+This function is very useful when checking to see what happened immediately before and/or after a trigger, for example, 30 seconds before and/or after a door was opened.
+Check the Save stream checkbox under Event Types > Add Triggered... > When Triggered... to view the options.
 All uploaded images are JPEG images.

 Include pre-trigger buffer - images stored internally in the server from the time immediately preceding the trigger.
-This option appears when you check the Save stream checkbox under Event Types> Add Triggered...>When Triggered.
 Check the box to enable the pre-trigger buffer, enter the desired length of time and specify the required image frequency.